Erik-Serbicki/music-room/README.md

 As remarked at the beginning of the video, this section is the most complex, with the most potential to get little things wrong.
 I will not be describing in detail the process of getting the Spotify API set up.
 I promise you, if you follow just this guide, you will get things wrong.

+### Setting up Spotify API

+Go to https://developer.spotify.com/dashboard/ and log in with your spotify account.
+Click create an app, and enter the required details.
+One note is for now, make the redirect uri the localhost (http://localhost:8000).
+It is required to create the app, but we will be able to change it later.
+Check the boxes next to Web API and MAYBE Web SDK.

+Once you have created the app, go to settings and sit there till we move on to the next step.

-### Setting up the Webserver
+### Setting up the Server

-Before dealing with Spotify, let's do some setup on our web server.
+Now let's do some setup on our web server.

 First, create a new Django app to deal handle interacting with spotify.